|Skip Navigation Links|

 The following disk management features are new in this Oracle Solaris release:

 Oracle Solaris installation features can install an EFI (GPT) disk label on a ZFS root pool disk or disks by using DVD, USB, and automated installation methods.
-On an x86 based system, UEFI firmware support and the introduction of GRUB 2 in this release, provides the ability to boot from a GPT labeled disk.
-This means that you can use whole disks for the root pool disk or disks.
+UEFI firmware support and the introduction of GRUB 2 provides the ability to boot from a GPT labeled disk.
+This means that you can use whole disks for the root pool disk or disks on SPARC systems with GPT enabled firmward and on most x86 based systems.
+Otherwise, systems are installed with a VTOC (SMI) disk label on the root pool disk.
 For example:

 # zpool status rpool pool: rpool state: ONLINE scan: none requested config: NAME STATE READ WRITE CKSUM rpool ONLINE 0 0 0 c2t0d0 ONLINE 0 0 0 errors: No known data errors